 Outline of the Department of Mechanical Engineering

 We live surrounded by many high-tech products.
 And now no product can exist without the support of advanced technology.
 Mechanical engineering supports these advanced technologies in areas ranging from design and production to management and operation.
-Based on these current achievements, engineers are tasked with eliminating the waste of limited resources and promoting efficiency when looking to the future with a view to the global environment.
+Based on these current achievements, when looking at the future with a view to the global environment, the theme assigned to engineers is to eliminate the waste of limited resources and promote efficiency.

-From this perspective, the educational goal of the Department of Mechanical Engineering is to cultivate the basic academic skills required by future engineers.
-Specifically, we are devising ways to systematically learn mechanical engineering from low-tech to high-tech by placing the fields of materials and mechanics that pursue functionality and safety, thermal and fluid dynamics fields that pursue efficient use of energy, machine tools and processing fields that aim at the origin of manufacturing, measurement and control fields that pursue high precision, and computer technology, which has developed significantly, as a pillar of education.
-In addition, we devote a lot of time to design and drafting, experiments, and practical training, etc., and provide education that allows students to feel the importance of “manufacturing,” which is the origin of engineering.
-Graduation research is the culmination of such knowledge, and it is also a place to cultivate awareness, creativity, and sense as a member of the mechanical technology of the future.
-The Department of Mechanical Engineering aims to nurture engineers with free ideas and sensibilities.
+From this perspective, the Department of Mechanical Engineering aims to cultivate the basic academic skills required by future engineers.
+Specifically, we are systematically learning mechanical engineering from low-tech to high-tech, with the field of materials and material mechanics pursuing functionality and safety, the field of thermal and fluid dynamics pursuing the efficient use of energy, the field of crafting and processing, which aims to be the origin of manufacturing, the field of measurement and control, which pursues high precision, and the greatly developed computer technology as the pillar of education.
+In addition, we devote a lot of time to design drawings, experiments, and practical training, and provide education that allows students to feel the importance of “manufacturing,” which is the origin of engineering.
+Graduation research is the culmination of this knowledge, and it is also a place to cultivate awareness, creativity, and sense as a member of the future of mechanical technology.
+The Department of Mechanical Engineering aims to nurture engineers with free ideas and a sensitive mind.

 It suits people like this